paterik/udacity-ios-aqoo/README.md

 ## App Requirements

-AQOO uses a dedicated Spotify-API-Access-KeyPair (spfClientSecret, spfClientId) including a valid Callback-URL that must be provided by yourself and has to provided into a Keys.plist file using the corresponding spfClient-KeyIds.
+AQOO uses a dedicated Spotify-API-Access-KeyPair (spfClientSecret, spfClientId) including a valid Callback-URL that must be provided by yourself (e.g. ```aqoo://``` for this project) and has to provided into a Keys.plist file using the corresponding spfClient-KeyIds.
 Please create this file first and add the KeyValues generated from spotifies developer app  [registration formular](https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app) later.

 ![Keys.plist file](github/media/aq_keys_plist.jpg)